The Village Green Preservation Society: Music and lyrics

 The musical composition of "The Village Green Preservation Society" is simple, employing four chords and a midway modulation from C to D major.
-Miller considers it a pop song, while the The Harvard Dictionary of Music characterises it as a rock song with elements of English music hall.
-Author Patricia Gordon Sullivan considers it one of several on Village Green played in the style of music hall, a theme she writes Ray established on the band's 1967 album Something Else by the Kinks.
+Miller considers it a pop song, and The Harvard Dictionary of Music characterises it as a rock song with elements of English music hall.
+The author Patricia Gordon Sullivan considers it one of several songs on Village Green played in the style of music hall, a theme she writes Ray established on the band's 1967 album Something Else by the Kinks.
 Ray later recalled that though he never went to a music hall performance as a child, his style of composition was heavily influenced by his father, who regularly went to musicals and dances and encouraged his children to sing songs at the piano.

 The lyrics of "The Village Green Preservation Society" help establish the themes of Village Green; Ray subsequently described the song as the album's "national anthem".
 The lyrics state the band's intention to "preserve" things from the past and consists of a listing of institutions to be saved for posterity.
 Things listed include vaudeville, the George Cross medal and its recipients, draught beer and virginity, among others.
 In addition to "The Village Green Preservation Society", the singers adopt other identifiers, like "the Custard Pie Appreciation Consortium" and "the Skyscraper Condemnation Affiliate".
-Ray and Dave harmonise closely throughout, while Ray's voice is emphasised at the midway point and its closing.
+Ray and Dave harmonise closely throughout, and Ray's voice is emphasised at the midway point and its closing.
 The song concludes with its final lyric "God save the village green!", backed with falsetto harmony vocals.